dills003/Advanced_Lane_Finding-Project4/writeup.md

 ## **Advanced Lane Finding Project**

 Without all of the lectures and quizes in this module, I would not have stood a chance.
 I used a couple of different files to complete this project.
 I used the notebook titled, "P4ScratchPad.ipynb" to do my initial work and picture grabbing.
 I think that I like to prototype in the notebook and do the final code in a text editor (Visual Studio).
 My video output file is named, "FinalOutputMovie.py".
-I created a Lane class, that got way unruly and needs to be brokenout better in my video making(it just grew and grew).
+I created a Lane class for the video input, that got way unruly and needs to be broken out better, it just grew and grew.
 I also copied that into another notebook named, "FinalOutputMovie.ipynb".

 The goals / steps of this project are the following: